bitfocus/companion/docs/4_secondary_admin_controls/expressions/functions.md

 * If indexEnd <= indexStart after normalizing negative values, an empty string is returned.

 Tip: If you don't want the behaviour of negative numbers, you can use `max(0, index)` to limit the value to never be below 0.

+**secondsToTimestamp(seconds)**

+Convert a number of seconds into a timestamp of format 'HH:MM:SS'.

+Note: If the value is less than 0, it will report 0.
+There is no limit to the number of hours shown, it will display values greater than 24.

 ##### Bool operations